-We are writing to let you know that Le Vian Corp. ("Le Vian" or "we") recently experienced a data security event that involved your personal information.
+We are writing to let you know about an event that involved your personal information that Lash Group has through its partnership with one such organization in connection with its patient support programs.
 It is important to note that we have no evidence at this time that your information has been used for any fraudulent purpose as a result of this incident, but we are sending this letter to tell you what happened, what information was potentially involved, what we have done and what you can do to address this situation.
 Please read this letter carefully, because it provides details about what happened and what we are doing about it.

 What Happened?

-On March 20, 2024, we detected suspicious activity on our information systems that we have since confirmed to be a data security incident.
-We immediately launched an investigation and recovery effort with the assistance of cybersecurity experts and law enforcement.
-Our investigation revealed that an unauthorized third party gained access to our systems and took certain files that contain confidential company information, including some personal information.
-On March 29, 2024, our investigation confirmed that some of your personal information was affected by the incident.
+On February 21, 2024, Cencora learned that data from its information systems had been exfiltrated, some of which could contain personal information.
+Upon initial detection of the unauthorized activity, Cencora immediately took containment steps and commenced an investigation with the assistance of law enforcement, cybersecurity experts and outside lawyers.
+On April 10, 2024, we confirmed that some of your personal information was affected by the incident.

 What Information Was Involved?

-We have confirmed that personal information provided to Le Vian as a rewards or sweepstakes winner or as an independent contractor was among the information taken in the incident.
-Based on our investigation, this personal information included your first name, last name, address and Social Security Number.
+Based on our investigation, personal information was affected, including potentially your first name, last name, address, date of birth, health diagnosis, and/or medications and prescriptions.
 There is no evidence that any of this information has been or will be publicly disclosed, or that any information was or will be misused for fraudulent purposes as a result of this incident, but we are communicating this to you so that you can take the steps outlined below to protect yourself.

-What We Are Doing Immediately upon learning of this incident, we launched an investigation and recovery effort with the assistance of cybersecurity experts and law enforcement.
-Determining whether information was compromised in any way has been one of the top priorities of this effort so that we could notify potentially affected individuals.
-Rest assured, we also are working with cybersecurity experts to 0000005 B121319 reinforce our systems and information security protocols in an effort to prevent incidents like this from occurring in the future.
+What We Are Doing

+Immediately upon learning of this incident, we launched an investigation with the assistance of cybersecurity experts, law enforcement, and outside lawyers.
+Determining whether personal information or personal health information was compromised in any way has been one of the top priorities of this effort so that we could notify potentially affected individuals.
+Please be assured that we are also working with cybersecurity experts to reinforce our systems and information security protocols in an effort to prevent incidents like this from occurring in the future.

 We are also making resources available to those individuals whose information was involved.
-While we have no reason to believe that your information was used for any fraudulent purpose as a result of this incident, to help protect your identity, we are providing you with access to credit monitoring and remediation services at no charge through Experian® IdentityWorksSM.
+While we have no reason to believe that your information was used for any fraudulent purpose as a result of this incident, to help protect your identity, we are providing you with access to Experian IdentityWorksSM credit monitoring and remediation services for 24 months at no charge to you.
 These services provide you with alerts for two years from the date of enrollment when changes occur to your credit file.
-These services also provide you with proactive fraud assistance to help with any questions that you might have or in event that you become a victim of fraud.
+These services also provide you with proactive fraud assistance to help with any questions that you might have and identity restoration assistance in the event that you become a victim of fraud.

 How do I enroll for the free services?

-To activate your membership and start monitoring your personal information, please follow the steps below: - Enroll by: August 30, 2024 (Your code will not work after this date.) - Visit the Experian IdentityWorks website to enroll: https://www.experianidworks.com/credit - Provide your activation code:
+While identity restoration assistance is immediately available to you, we also encourage you to activate the fraud detection and credit monitoring tools available through Experian IdentityWorks.
+To enroll in these services at no charge, visit www.experianidworks.com/plus and follow the instructions provided.
+When prompted please provide the following unique code to receive services:

+In order for you to receive the monitoring services described above, you must enroll by August 30, 2024.
+Please note that when signing up for monitoring services, you may be asked to verify personal information for your own protection to confirm your identity.